qli/qli.github.io/_pages/cv.md

 Professional Service
 ------
 * Associate Editor (Editorial Academy): Journal of Biogeography (Oct.
 2020-Sept.
 2022)
-* Journal peer reviewer: New Phytologist, Journal of Biogeography, Ecology and Evolution, Frontiers in Ecology and Evolution, etc.
+* Journal peer reviewer: New Phytologist, Journal of Ecology, Conservation Biology, Journal of Biogeography, Molecular Ecology, American Journal of Botany, Ecology and Evolution, Frontiers in Ecology and Evolution, etc.